 London is considered to be the central trading capital of the world.
 Forex trends often start up on these markets, so it is a good idea to keep an eye on them.

 Forex trading signals

 Usually, they are offered for free by the platform that is used.
-Maxitrade offers automated trading signals that are based on the previous movements, the predicted future movements, the current situation on the market and other criteria.
+Olymp Trade offers automated trading signals based on previous movements, predicted future movements, current market conditions and other criteria.